Is Rice Gluten-Free?

 Yes, all rice (in its natural form) is gluten-free.
-This includes brown rice, white rice and wild rice.
-Even Asian or Sticky rice, also called “glutinous rice,” is gluten-free, despite its name.
+This includes brown rice, white rice, wild rice and rice flour.
+Even Asian or sticky rice, also called “glutinous rice,” is gluten-free, despite its name.
 In this case, the “glutinous” term refers to the sticky nature of the rice and not the gluten protein found in wheat, barley and rye.

 Rice is one of the most popular gluten-free grains for people with celiac disease.
-Many gluten-free packaged goods are made with rice instead of wheat.
+Many gluten-free packaged goods are made with rice flour instead of wheat flour.

 There are some instances where rice may not be gluten-free.
 In addition to cross-contact (outlined below), rice can be made or sold with various spices and sauces that could contain gluten.
 Some names may be misleading as well.
 For example, rice pilaf may sound like it is gluten-free, however, it is typically made with orzo, which is not gluten-free.
 Always double check ingredient labels to be sure that what you are eating is truly gluten-free.
 When in doubt, avoid to product or contact the manufacturer to get more information.